olijf/micropython_pn532/README.md

 - The timeout is expressed in milliseconds instead of seconds.
 - The module name is different.
-- Only UART is available
+- Only UART and I2C is available
 - _SPI is not available._

 ### TODO